kjprice/DDS-CaseStudy1/README.md

     ## [1] 16

 In summary, we can make a few observations from the data.
 First, it appears that countries who participate in OECD tend to have a higher GDP than countries, in their same Income Group, who do not participate in OECD.
+Also, the "Lower middle income" group is disproportionately represented in the lowest GPA quantile.